-- (1) In the calculation of the BSCR determined in accordance with regulation 53, collateral arrangements must only be recognised if, in addition to the qualitative criteria in regulations 123 and 124, the following criteria are met- - the insurer transferring the risk must have the right to liquidate or retain, in a timely manner, the collateral in the event of a default, insolvency or bankruptcy or other credit event of the counterparty; - (b) there is sufficient certainty as to the protection achieved by the collateral because of either of the following- - (i) the collateral is of sufficient credit quality, sufficient liquidity and is sufficiently stable in value; or - (ii) the collateral is guaranteed by a counterparty, other than a counterparty referred to in regulation 80(8) and 77(2) that has been assigned a risk factor for concentration risk of 0%; - (c) there is no material positive correlation between the credit quality of the counterparty to collateral arrangement and the value of the collateral; and - (d) the collateral offered under the arrangement is not securities issued by the insurer's counterparty or a participation of that counterparty. - (2) If a collateral arrangement of an insurer involves collateral being held by a custodian or other third party, the insurer must ensure that all of the following criteria are met- - (a) the relevant custodian or other third party segregates the assets held as collateral from its own assets; - (b) the segregated assets are held by a deposit-taking institution that has a credit quality step of 3 or better, assigned in accordance with regulation 50;
+- (1) A collateral arrangement must only be recognised as a risk mitigation technique if, - - (a) the insurer has the right to liquidate or retain, in a timely manner, the collateral in the event of a default, insolvency or bankruptcy or other credit event of the counterparty; - (b) there is sufficient certainty as to the protection achieved by the collateral because of either, - - (i) the collateral is of sufficient credit quality, sufficient liquidity and is sufficiently stable in value; or - (ii) the collateral is guaranteed by a counterparty, other than a counterparty referred to in regulation 57(3)(b) or regulation

+60(5) that has been assigned a risk factor for concentration risk of 0%;

-- (c) the segregated assets are individually identifiable and can only be changed or substituted with the consent of the insurer or a person acting as a trustee in relation to the insurer's interest in those assets; - (d) the insurer has (or is a beneficiary under a trust where the trustee has) the right to liquidate or retain, in a timely manner, the segregated assets in the event of a default, insolvency or bankruptcy or other credit event relating to the custodian or other third party holding the collateral on behalf of the relevant counterparty; and - (e) the segregated assets must not be used to pay, or to provide collateral in favour of, a person other than the insurer or as directed by the insurer.
+- (c) there is no material positive correlation between the credit quality of the counterparty to collateral arrangement and the value of the collateral; and - (d) the collateral offered under the arrangement is not securities issued by the insurer's counterparty or a participation of that counterparty. - (2) If a collateral arrangement of an insurer involves collateral being held by a custodian or other third party, the insurer must ensure that all of the following criteria are met, - (a) the relevant custodian or other third party segregates the assets held as collateral from its own assets; - (b) the segregated assets are held by a deposit-taking institution that has a credit quality step of 0, 1, 2 or 3; - (c) the segregated assets are individually identifiable and must only be changed or substituted with the consent of the insurer or a person acting as a trustee in relation to the insurer's interest in those assets; - (d) the insurer has (or is a beneficiary under a trust where the trustee has) the right to liquidate or retain, in a timely manner, the segregated assets in the event of a default, insolvency or bankruptcy or other credit event relating to the custodian or other third party holding the collateral on behalf of the relevant counterparty; and - (e) the segregated assets must not be used to pay, or to provide collateral in favour of, a person other than the insurer or as directed by the insurer. - (3) If the value of the collateral determined under regulation 13 is less than the total risk exposure, the collateral arrangement must only be taken into account as a risk mitigation technique to the extent that the collateral covers that risk exposure.